security-egg/securityegg/_posts/2021-05-05-cyber-defense-path.md

 ---

 We could say that, network traffic and Wireshark are getting along as much as crêpes with chocolate and strawberries ( I will accept no argument on that).
 Often in forensic challenges you will have to analyze a .pcap file.
 Wireshark is the tool you need.
-It will present you a nice overview of packets transmitted, categorized by protocol, time, source and and destination address and that's not all.
+It will present you a nice overview of packets transmitted, categorized by protocol, time, source and destination address and that's not all.
 Wireshark provides, as well, a number of filters you may use in order to preview the results of a capture in your own, customized way.
 Are you ready to dive deeper?<br>
 Today, I'm gonna skip to Task 7.
 The previous tasks have a bunch of usefull informations about the tool, giving us the heads-up we need.
 For the rest tasks, we will have to download the